Cognitive Hierarchy in Day-to-day Network Flow Dynamics: CH-NTP Dynamic

 which, by Lemma~\ref{lemma:projection_property}, implies that:

-Hence, according to \eqref{eq:tp_k1_pred_cost}, at the DUE, the predicted flow pattern of class-1 player, $\pxa{1} = \txa$.
+Hence, according to Eq.~\eqref{eq:tp_k1_pred_cost}, at the DUE, the predicted flow pattern of class-1 player, $\pxa{1} = \txa$.
 In fact, for any scaling factor $\eta > 0$ and $\hgamma > 0$,

+In Eq.~\eqref{eq:scale_proj}, the first equality applies the definition of projection.
+The second equality occurs because dividing the objective by a constant $\eta$ does not affect the optimal solution.
+The third equality holds because the optimization problem commutes with scaling of the demand ($\eta$) due to the linear structure of $\Omega_\eta$.
+The fourth equality follows from Eq.~\eqref{eq:ue_full_proj}.

-Applying \eqref{eq:scale_proj} to the definition of the 2-step travelers' predicted cost in \eqref{eq:tp_k2_pred_cost}, we obtain that the predicted flow pattern of class-2 player, $\pxa{2}=\txa$.
-Summarizing the above, the predicted flow patterns of all the three classes at DUE are exactly $\txa$, and thus \eqref{eq:MPE} becomes \eqref{eq:class_ue}. }\endproof
+Applying Eq.~\eqref{eq:scale_proj} to the definition of the 2-step travelers' predicted cost in Eq.~\eqref{eq:tp_k2_pred_cost}, we obtain that the predicted flow pattern of class-2 player, $\pxa{2}=\txa$.
+Summarizing the above, the predicted flow patterns of all the three classes at DUE are exactly $\txa$, and thus Eq.~\eqref{eq:MPE} becomes Eq.~\eqref{eq:class_ue}. }\endproof